ranadeep83/Predicting_curtailment_events--Deep_Learning_Erdos-_2026/README.md

 1. Main datasets

 - Electricity generation, consumption, day-ahead prices: `SMARD.de`.
 SMARD provides hourly data for actual electricity generation categorized by various sources.
-In addition to this, the actual consumption data, residual load and the day-ahead prices data is also provided.
+In addition to this, the actual consumption data, residual load and the day-ahead prices data are also provided.

 - Weather data: Open meteo, https://open-meteo.com/en/docs/historical-weather-api and forecast weather data, https://previous-runs-api.open-meteo.com/v1/forecast.
-Open meteor provides hourly weather data such as wind speed, solar radiation, cloud cover which are direct factors for wind and solar electricity production in various locations in Germany.
+Open meteo provides hourly weather data such as wind speed, solar radiation, cloud cover which are direct factors for wind and solar electricity production in various locations in Germany.
 One can find raw and processed data from [raw_data](https://drive.google.com/drive/folders/1Hdh1lPg-RQljx7lzWZLcbSLa1OY9ehX4) and [processed_data](https://drive.google.com/drive/folders/1UTxdQRsDAkfqet1Ttm704oguYIleo3JO), or run [download_open+meteo_weather.ipynb](EDA/download_open_meteo_weather.ipynb) to download the data.

 2. Our target is negative price event at time `t_0`, with `y = 1` meaning curtailment happens at hour `t_0`.
 Our features include price, electricity generation in different categories, actual consumption, wind speed and solar radiation measurements for `t < t_0 - 23`.
 We also include the same category of weather data forecasted 24 hour ahead from `t_0 - 23` to `t_0` (for TCN and LSTM) and just the forecasted data at `t_0` for TFT.